A day in the life of an HR Director in 2024

 Her CEO informed her yesterday evening of plans to acquire an online retailer from another country.

-Amy now needs to be ready to handle the related HR due diligence.
+Being the HR Director, Amy now needs to be ready to handle the related HR due diligence.
 She’s not stressing though!

 Her lean internal team is good enough to handle the task, but since 2020, Amy uses infused skills when special requirements like this come up.